yegor256/blog/_drafts/client.md

 ends with "if I would only know" or "I picked the wrong team".
 Programmers and their managers are terrible.
 It's all because of them!
 They fail, big time...
 But, you know what, I don't think so.
-I believe that the root cause of all failures in outsourcing is mistakes made by those with the money &mdash; the clients.
+I believe that the root cause of all failures in outsourcing is mistakes made by those with the money&mdash;the clients.
 They are guilty in failures, more than everybody else.

 <!--more-->